wowemulation-dev/.github/profile/README.md

 ## **Announcement**

+And we are back with more fun: `cascette-rs` is out as a tool for handling modern content distribution used by Blizzard.
+See the [announcement](https://github.com/orgs/wowemulation-dev/discussions/4) for all the details.

-`warcraft-rs` is out as a new, super fast modding tool for all things WoW 1.x to 5.x!
-See the [announcement](https://github.com/orgs/wowemulation-dev/discussions/2) for further details!
+`warcraft-rs` is out as a new, super fast modding tool for all things WoW 1.x to WoW 5.x!
+See the [announcement](https://github.com/orgs/wowemulation-dev/discussions/2) and join the fun.
+With `warcraft-rs` we are giving you tools for modding WoW 1.x to 5.x content, that actually work.

 ## 🎮 What We're About

-We preserve and support World of Warcraft from its earliest days through Mists of Pandaria:
+We preserve and support World of Warcraft from its earliest days through Mists of
+Pandaria:

 - ⚔️ **Vanilla** (1.x) - Where it all began
 - 🔥 **The Burning Crusade** (2.x) - Through the Dark Portal